-The Michigan State USBC Masters Tournament is a USBC certified event operated by the Michigan State USBC Association.
+The Michigan State USBC Masters Tournament is a USBC certified event operated by the Michigan State USBC.

 Entire Entry fee was applied to the Prize Fund